RFI - Tribal Home Visiting Planning, Analysis, and Communication Project (THV PLACE)

 Quick Summary

-- Implementing quick turnaround studies on emerging topics of interest to ACF.
+- Implementing quick turnaround studies on emerging topics.

-- Conducting focused literature reviews and environmental scans on priority topics.
+- Conducting focused literature reviews and environmental scans.

-- Synthesizing and translating research findings for practical application and use.
+- Synthesizing and translating research findings for practical application.

 - Supporting the development and maintenance of Tribal early childhood learning agendas.

-- Supporting research-practice partnerships to address research questions of interest to home visiting programs in Native communities.
+- Supporting research-practice partnerships to address research questions relevant to home visiting programs in Native communities.
+The overall objective is to effectively communicate research findings for decision-making at federal and grant recipient levels.

 - Response Due: May 8, 2026, 4:00 PM ET